-In this article, I’ll explore more about what kinds of acrylic paint you can use on specific ceramics, how you can make sure your paint lasts, and offer you a few examples of designs that would look excellent on any type of ceramic.
+In this article, I’ll explore more about what kinds of acrylic paint you can use on specific ceramics, how you can make sure your paint lasts, and offer you a few examples of pottery painting ideas that would look excellent on any type of ceramic.

 Types of Ceramic You Can Paint Using Acrylics